donatomartinelli/MATEMATICA/README.md

 # MATEMATICA

 Welcome to the **MATEMATICA** repository!
 This repository serves as a comprehensive resource for students, educators, and enthusiasts of mathematics.
-Here, you will find a wide range of materials including lecture notes, problem sets, research articles, and solved exercises across various fields of mathematics.
+Here, you will find a wide range of materials including lecture notes, problem sets, exercises, and research articles across various fields of mathematics.
 Additionally, this repository includes programming notes, code snippets, and exercises for Python, C++, and MATLAB.

 ## Repository Contents